 HOW THERAPY CAN HELP

 Talking about your difficulties, and working them through in this setting, can help you see things from a different perspective.
-As well as helping to ease emotional difficulties or destructive behavioural patterns, it can lead to deep and long-lasting changes allowing you to move forward with increased resource to meet life's challenges and a greater openness to new experiences.
+As well as helping to ease emotional difficulties or destructive behavioural patterns, it can lead to deep and long-lasting changes allowing you to move forward with increased confidence and resource to meet life's challenges, and a greater openness to new experiences.

 As an Integrative therapist I am able to draw on a range of knowledge and skills from different established theoretical backgrounds - particularly Psychodynamic, Person Centred and Cognitive Behavioural Therapies.
 We are all unique and this way of working helps me to adapt the therapy to fit the client, rather than adapting the client to fit the therapy.